avalanche-foundation/ACPs/ACPs/108-evm-event-importing/README.md

 ## Motivation

 The implementation of Avalanche Warp Messaging within `coreth` and `subnet-evm` exposes a [mechanism for getting authenticated hashes of blocks](https://github.com/ava-labs/subnet-evm/blob/master/contracts/contracts/interfaces/IWarpMessenger.sol#L43) that have been accepted on blockchains within Avalanche.
-There is currently no clear standard for using authenticated block hashes in smart contracts within Avalanche, making it difficult to build applications that leverage this mechanism.
+Proofs of acceptance of blocks, such as those introduced in [ACP-75](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/75-acceptance-proofs), can be used to prove arbitrary events and state changes that occured in those blocks.
+However, there is currently no clear standard for using authenticated block hashes in smart contracts within Avalanche, making it difficult to build applications that leverage this mechanism.
 In order to make effective use of authenticated block hashes, contracts must be provided encoded block headers that match the authenticated block hashes and also Merkle proofs that are verified against the state or receipts root contained in the block header.

 With a standard interface and abstract contract implemetation that handles the authentication of block hashes and verification of Merkle proofs, smart contract developers on Avalanche will be able to much more easily create applications that leverage data from other Avalanche blockchains.
 These type of cross-chain application do not require any direct interaction on the source chain.